In the heart of the côte des blancs

 Biodynamic Viticulture & Natural Vinification

-It’s not a question of imposing methodology; Sophie, Pierre and Arthur just want to get it right and do it well; they assert their right to be different, to make something other than formulaic wines, without seeking to set themselves apart.
+It’s not a question of imposing methodology; Sophie, Pierre, Arthur and Georges just want to get it right and do it well; they assert their right to be different, to make something other than formulaic wines, without seeking to set themselves apart.

 Pierre Larmandier breathes life back into the terroirs, and abandons herbicides totally and definitively